Heavy Rainfall and Urban Flooding Hazards 2025

 The heavy rainfall information map is primarily based on the following resources:

-2. Fire service operations of the Berlin Fire Brigade (Berliner Feuerwehr) for the State of Berlin.
+3. Fire service operations related to heavy rainfall by the Berlin Fire Brigade (Berliner Feuerwehr) for the State of Berlin

-The topographic depression analysis is based on the topographic analysis of the digital terrain model (ATKIS® DGM – Digital Terrain Model, 2021), incorporating information on building areas, passageways, and floors (ALKIS® – Official Real Estate Cadastre Information System, 2021), which was conducted by the BWB in 2022.
+The topographic depression analysis is based on the analysis of the Digital Terrain Model (DTM) (ATKIS® DGM, 2021), supplemented with information on building areas, passageways, and floors from the Official Real Estate Cadastre Information System (ALKIS®, 2021).
+This analysis was conducted by the BWB in 2022.
 A GIS analysis was performed to identify depressions, flow paths, and accumulated runoff based on the pre-smoothed DTM.
 Buildings were integrated into the DTM as barriers to runoff, which cannot be overcome by water.
 Depressions in enclosed courtyards were excluded.
 The following depression attributes were derived based on a zonal statistics analysis and are part of the factual data display:

 • Catchment area (DrainArea [m2]),